100 The World of Biology (4)

 222 Human Anatomy and Physiology II (4)

 An integrated lecture/laboratory experience that examines the anatomy and physiology of humans.
 Includes a survey of the cardiovascular, endocrine, digestive, urinary and reproductive systems.
 Lecture three hours, laboratory three hours each week. $50 lab fee.
-Offered spring on demand.
+Offered every spring.

 288 Genetics (4)

 Principles of heredity as applied to both plants and animals.
 Prerequisites: CHEM 120 and BIO 130 and 132.
 Lecture three hours, laboratory three hours each week.
-Offered each spring.
+Offered every spring.

 319 Field Studies in Coastal Environments (4)